The Tick (2001 TV series)

 The Tick is an American sitcom based on the character Tick from the comic book of the same title and starring Patrick Warburton as the title character.
-It aired on Fox in late 2001 and was produced by Columbia TriStar Television.
+It aired on Fox from November 8, 2001 to January 31, 2002 and was produced by Columbia TriStar Television.
 With a pilot airing on November 8, the series ran nine episodes on broadcast television.
-It was released to DVD in 2003.
+It was released on DVD in 2003.